How to measure emotions

 The FaceReader algorithm follows a three-step process.
 First, it detects the face in an image.
 Then it builds a face model based on the 468 facial landmarks in FaceReader.
 Finally, it uses a trained artificial neural network (based on 100,000 images) to classify emotional expressions and facial states.

 The expressions classified by default include the six basic facial expressions—happy, sad, angry, scared, surprised, and disgusted—plus contempt and a neutral state.
-Additional modules allow you to measure Action Units, heart rate or heart rate variability, and even consumption behavior like chewing or intake.
+Additional functionalities allow you to measure Action Units, heart rate or heart rate variability, voice intensity, eye gaze, and even consumption behavior like chewing or intake.

 You can monitor these over time and visualize the intensity of each expression and Action Unit on a timeline or in a line chart.